philthompson/blog/gen/static/nfl-elo/faq.md

 <h3><a name="Why-Not-Use-More-Stats"></a><small><a class="top-arw" title="Top" href="#top">↑</a></small> Why don't these Elo ratings use QB stats?
 Or offense or defense EPA stats?
 Or other stats?</h3>

-Ultimately, I want to keep these ratings simple and traditional.
+Ultimately, I want to keep these Elo-based ratings simple and traditional, where only the game outcome matters, not anything that happens during a game.
 I believe that incorporating more stats and variables makes the model more susceptible to bias, and makes the model harder to tune for accuracy.
 The model's [accuracy](#How-Accurate) is, in my opinion, already very good as-is.

 Additionally, it appears that stats, roster changes, etc., don't seem to matter as much as we'd think.
 Again, I believe the accuracy of these ratings is proof of that.

 <h3><a name="Why-Use-Margin-of-Victory"></a><small><a class="top-arw" title="Top" href="#top">↑</a></small> Why use margin of victory?
 The object of the game is to win, not to win by a wide margin.</h3>

-I am very confident that teams attempt to score on most drives on offense, and try to prevent scores while playing defense.
-There are some situations where it's optimal to focus on burning clock or to force the opponent to use timeouts, but otherwise I believe teams try to score on every possession.
-At the end of the day, the best way to increase your chance of winning is to have a larger lead.
+I am very confident that teams attempt to score on almost all drives on offense, and try to prevent scores while playing defense.
+There are some situations where it's optimal to focus on burning clock or to forcing the opponent to use timeouts, but otherwise I believe teams try to score on every possession.
+At the end of the day, the best way for a team to increase their chance of winning is to have a larger lead.

 It also makes more sense, Elo-wise, to [treat a football game like a multi-game chess match than a single chess game](#NFL-Elo-Ratings), where margin of victory is used to determine team performance.
 Additionally, using margin of victory instead of "expected chance to win" makes [calculating model accuracy](#Define-Accurate) more straightforward.